DirectConnect To UCF

 • Official transcripts from each and every college or university attended

 Note: High school transcripts may be required to demonstrate completion of the foreign language admission requirement.
-High school transcripts are not required for transfers with an awarded A.A. degree from a Florida public community college, state college or university if initially entered fall 2014 or after.

 Admitted Students